noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

 - where you define and configure tasks to be executed by the SSM agent
   - all SSM services generally require a Document
+  - can pretty much invoke any AWS API Action
 - an operational playbook containing a series of steps to be executed in sequence
   - versioned and shared across accounts
 - managed documents: predefined documents created by AWS for common tasks
   - e.g. RunShellScript is a managed document
+  - you can see the document content and use it for a custom document
 - custom documents: !managedDocuments
+  - builder: specify document attributes in input fields
+    - role: by default documents are executed in user context, but supply a role for users without the appropriate permissions
+      - you can then give users IAM access to the document, instead of the underlying resource
+    - input parameters
+    - outputs: for use in other processes
+    - target type
+    - document tags
+    - steps: serial execution for workflows
+      - name
+      - action type: theres bunches of different types
+        - run a script
+        - wait on a resource
+        - invoke AWS API actions
+        - assert/change a resource state
+        - pause for manual approval
+        - etc
+  - editor: specify document attributes as json
+    - IMO more powerufl than the builder, you can switch back n forth between modes
+    - e.g. you can copypasta managed document content then edit
 - configuration: depends on the document type
   - commands: what to execute
   - working directory